 Elements of a Trust-Based Estate Plan

-With a trust-based estate plan by Atlanta family estate planning attorney, your last will and testament will contain instructions regarding how your property must be distributed after you pass away as well as provisions for your minor children.
+With a trust-based estate plan by one of our trust attorneys in Atlanta, your last will and testament will contain instructions regarding how your property must be distributed after you pass away as well as provisions for your minor children.

 If you have selected a trust-based estate plan, your foundational estate plan will need to include the following essential legal documents: